lantonov/asmFish/ReadMe.txt

    here.
 You can get 100% official stockfish in deterministic searches by setting PEDANTIC equ 1 compile option.
 The changes can be viewed at https://github.com/lantonov/asmFish/search?q=PEDANTIC

+Q: Where can I find the executable files of the old versions ?
+A: All older versions of asmFish are in the branch https://github.com/lantonov/asmFish/tree/executables

 ******** updates ********